 Plans, ideas, hopes, and dreams are GREAT, but without the propellant of execution, its all hot air.
 You’re left with nothing but the anchor of your excuses.

-Looking back, I think I would snoop with the subconscious hope of finding something that would hurt me enough to make me work/try even harder in the relationship (and beat myself up more when I couldn’t be “enough” for him to change/commit/be honest with me).
+Looking back, I think I would snoop with the subconscious hope of finding something that would hurt me enough to make me work/try even harder in the relationship (and beat myself up more when I couldn’t be “enough” for them to change/commit/be honest with me).

 Once the breakup ensued, my need for validation didn’t end with the relationship.